Transverse Surgery on Knots in Contact 3-Manifolds: Fillability and Universal Tightness

 \subsection{Universal Tightness}

 Recall that given a cover $M' \to M$ and a contact structure $\xi$ on $M$, there is an induced contact structure $\xi'$ on $M'$.
-We say $\Mxi$ is {\it universally tight} if $\xi$ is tight and the induced contact structure on every cover is also tight; otherwise, $\Mxi$ is {\it virtually overtwisted}.
+We say $\Mxi$ is \textit{universally tight} if $\xi$ is tight and the induced contact structure on every cover is also tight; otherwise, $\Mxi$ is \textit{virtually overtwisted}.
+Since the fundamental group of a compact $3$-manifold is residually finite (by geometrization), universal tightness is equivalent to requiring that all finite covers of $\Mxi$ remain tight \cite{Honda:classification1}.

 \begin{remark} Honda has classified \cite{Honda:classification2} tight contact structures on $S^1$ bundles over $T^2$ with Euler class $n$, and shown that there are exactly one (resp.\ two) virtually overtwisted contact structures when $n = 2$ (resp.\ $n > 2$).
-Van Horn-Morris \cite{VHM} has shown that all the universally tight contact structures are weakly fillable.
-Thus, by the results of Section~\ref{subsec:fillability}, we can already conclude that the genus-$1$ open books constructed there support virtually overtwisted contact structures. \end{remark}
+Van Horn-Morris \cite{VHM} has shown that all the universally tight contact structures that Honda classifies are weakly fillable.
+Thus, by Theorem~\ref{thm:non-fillable surgeries}, we can conclude that the contact manifolds resulting from inadmissible transverse $n$-surgery on the binding of $(\Sigma^1_1, id_{\Sigma_g^1})$ support virtually overtwisted contact structures for any integer $n \geq 2$. \end{remark}